oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 3a.
 Click on **WebLogic Domain -> Environment -> Resource Groups**..
 3b.
 Check the box near to app4RG to make it highlighted and then click on Migrate.
 Select **new-cluster** as New Target then click on Migrate.
 In Confirmation window, click on Migrate.
 3c.
-Once you notice **ìMigrating resource group ìapp4RGî ñ Completed successfullyî** message then click on Close.
+Once you notice **‚ÄúMigrating resource group ‚Äúapp4RG‚Äù ‚Äì Completed successfully‚Äù** message then click on Close.

 ## Access Application through OTD